ruddyscent/taka-3/jetson/WolframEngine/README.md

-# HowTo: Install Wolfram Eigine on Jetson
+# HowTo: Install Wolfram Engine on Jetson

 As shown at ‘[Launching Today: Free Wolfram Engine for Developer](https://writings.stephenwolfram.com/2019/05/launching-today-free-wolfram-engine-for-developers/](https://writings.stephenwolfram.com/2019/05/launching-today-free-wolfram-engine-for-developers/),’ Wolfram Engine is licensed as free for developers and home users.
 If the result remains as open, we can use Wolfram Engine without any cost.
 However, the distributed version is the lack of ARM architecture.